*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 2024 Update

 Also, I can’t really deny my Italian heritage with a surname like Quaglieri, even though it’s not even my familial name.
-That is a story for another time, though!
+However, that is a story for another time!

 Where I Want to Travel Based On My Genes